wangxpert/back-end-interview/README.md

 * A simple readme describing how to start the service
 * http://repl.it or similar

-Be prepared to talk about one aspect of this exercise you found interesting, or feel free to add (or not) any optimization or feature you do find interesting and would like to talk about.
+Be prepared to talk about one aspect of this exercise you found interesting, or feel free to add (or not) any optimization or feature you find interesting and would like to talk about.
 For example:
-* A simple HTML visualization
+* Visualizations
 * Testing strategies
-* Persistent data
+* Persisting data
 * Data modeling / analytics
+* API structure / versioning
 * ???

 ## Data source notes